angsa-robotics/rviz_satellite/README.md

 ## Options

 - `Topic` is the topic of the GPS measurements.
-- `Fixed frame` is the frame id onto which to project the map is to be projected.
+- `Projection frame` is the frame id onto which to project the map is to be projected.
 - `Alpha` is simply the display transparency.
 - `Draw Under` will cause the map to be displayed below all other geometry.
 - `Zoom` is the zoom level of the map.
 Recommended values are 16-19, as anything smaller is _very_ low resolution.
 22 is the current max.